jub0bs/cors/README.md

 - You cannot yet migrate to Go v1.22
   (whose [semantics][go-directive] are assumed by jub0bs/cors).
-- You need more flexible origin patterns than those supported by jub0bs/cors;
+- You need more flexibility than that offered by jub0bs/cors's origin patterns;
   but do bear in mind that [excessive flexibility in this regard implies security risks][dangerous-patterns].
 - You want to log a message for every single request processed